WikiApiary/WikiApiary/BUILD.md

-# Building WikiApiary

-Thank you for your interest in contributing to the WikiApiary codebase.
-This document is intended to provide an overview of the project structure to make it easier for others to contibute.
+Thank you for your interest in contributing to WikiApiary.
+This document is intended to help get you started off in the right direction and provide an overall understanding of the codebase.

+Before diving in, you might want to also subscribe to the [WikiApiary development mailing list](http://lists.thingelstad.com/cgi-bin/mailman/listinfo/wikiapiary-dev) as well as the [general WikiApiary mailing list](http://lists.thingelstad.com/cgi-bin/mailman/listinfo/wikiapiary-l).
+These mailing lists are the right place to ask for various questions about how WikiApiary.

+The WikiApiary repository contains:

+* `apiary` is the location where the Python source is.
+* `apiary/ApiaryAPI` is the Flask-based API for communicating directly with the ApiaryDB and bots.
+* `apiary/tasks` contain the various tasks that are executed by Celery.
+* `apiary/tests` contain the unit tests.
+* `apiary/celery.py` defines the Celery application.
+This is also where the Celery scheduled tasks are defined.
+* `apiary/connect_*.py` sets up connections to various services that the codebase needs.
+* `config` holds the configuration file. **This file is not included in the repository.
+This is where passwords are stored.**
+* `migrations` contains the database migrations to setup and modify the MySQL database structure.
+* `www` contains static assets that should be served directly via a web server.

+WikiApiary uses Travis-CI for building and running unit tests.
+Travis-CI will send build notification to the WikiApiary developer mailing list.
+Github also sends notifications to the developer mailing list.
+Code coverage is tracked on Coveralls.
+Code quality analysis is done by Landscape.io.

 ## Running Locally

+For development purposes you will want to clone the repository locally.

+### Required Services

 You must have `mysqld` and `redis-server` running to work on the bots.

-Start the Celery worker using `celery --beat --app=WikiApiary worker -l info`.
+If you are using Ubuntu these are easily installed with your package manager.
+On a Mac it is easiest to use brew to get these setup.
+The code is setup to run without a configuration file for unittests.

+#### Creating MySQL Database

 You must have a local database named `apiary` in MySQL.
-Apply the database migrations from `migrations` using `yoyo-migrate apply ./migrations`.
+Apply the database migrations from the `migrations` directory:

+`yoyo-migrate apply ./migrations`.

+### Celery

+Start the worker locally by making sure you are in the `WikiApiary` directory and running:

+`celery --beat --app=apiary worker -l info`.

-## Running API Locally
+## ApiaryAPI

 The ApiaryAPI is a module and Python doesn't like to run modules directly.
-The easiest way around this is to go to the parent directory above WikiApiary and run
+The easiest way around this is to go to the `WikiApiary` directory and run

-`python -c "from WikiApiary.apiary.ApiaryAPI.api import app; app.run()"`
+`python -c "from apiary.ApiaryAPI.api import app; app.run()"`

 This invokes Python, loads the ApiaryAPI as a module and runs the Flask application.

-## Data collection bots
+## Tasks

+The heart of WikiApiary bots are the [Celery](http://www.celeryproject.org) tasks that do all the work.
+If you are unfamiliar with Celery you should definitely take a moment review before diving into creating new tasks.
+If you can’t be bothered, know that:

+> Celery is an asynchronous task queue/job queue based on distributed message passing.
+It is focused on real-time operation, but supports scheduling as well.

+> The execution units, called tasks, are executed concurrently on a single or more worker servers using multiprocessing.
+Tasks can execute asynchronously (in the background) or synchronously (wait until ready).

+By using Celery we don't have to worry about tasks blocking other tasks.
+Additionally, scaling out to collect more data from more wikis is straightforward by adding more celery worker processes.

+All components of WikiApiary collectors are tasks, including the components that determine what to collect.
+The tasks are divided into four logical groupings, each in their own directory.

+### Bot

+### Extension

+### Farmer

-### Classes
+### Website

-#### bot.py

-The Bot class holds utility functions that all bots need to talk to the WikiApiary website and to the Apiary MySQL database.

-#### farm.py

-The Farm class mirrors the Farm category in WikiApiary.
-Farming bots that automatically add new wikis from various farms should inherit from this class.
-The Farm class provides base functionality to make farmer bots easier to write and maintain.

-#### website.py

-The Website class mirrors the Website category in the wiki.
-This class is the primary class that interfaces with the websites being monitored by WikiApiary.

-## Web tools

-The `www` directory contains a collection of PHP scripts to accessing the MySQL database that stores the data collected by the bots.